eZWALT/BDM-Big-Data-Management/PROJECT/README.md

 ## Usage

+In order to fully utilize this project, there is several software and access to private apis you will need, as described in the following sections.
+To guarantee the ease of execution/portability of this project you will need:

+- Docker Compose                   (Mandatory)
+- Java (To execute spark locally)  (Optional) --> aditionally create a HOST_IP environment variable with your IPv4
+- Python 3.11 (To execute locally) (Optional)

+Note: To execute pyspark on the driver node (your pc/laptop) you will need to install java and set the java_home environment variable and have python 3.11

 ### Dockerized execution

 You can run this project either by setting up the environment locally or using Docker.
 For simplicity docker compose setup is showcased: